fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 - sticky headers ([#3473](https://github.com/fullcalendar/fullcalendar/issues/3473))
 - rewrite the event-positioning strategy for timegrid (will solve [these issues](https://github.com/fullcalendar/fullcalendar/issues?q=is%3Aopen+is%3Aissue+label%3A%22Event+Rendering%22+label%3A%22TimeGrid+View%22+label%3AConfirmed))
+- a system for overriding FullCalendar's CSS variables
 - printer-friendly rendering is broken. will be fixed, including for timeline view, which is a major new feature ([#4813](https://github.com/fullcalendar/fullcalendar/issues/4813))
 - TypeScript definitions for new options are in a state of disarray.
 Until they are fixed, the options definitions have been relaxed to accept almost any input.
 - a pure-React distro without leveraging Preact (potentially)